Fiona Ritchie has been awarded and MBE (Member of the Order of the British Empire) in the Queen's Birthday Honours List

 Over 600 tracks are now streaming on our 24/7 channel.
-We hope you're finding ThistleRadio to be essential listening as this music establishes its new online home.
-As the channel grows, I'm introducing new tracks to the mix, both from established architects of the genre and from the rising tide of new talent, so visit often and let us know how you are using ThistleRadio!
+We hope you're finding ThistleRadio to be essential listening.
+As the channel grows, listen for new tracks in the mix, both from established architects of the genre and from the rising tide of talent, so visit often and let us know how you are using ThistleRadio!
 Listen now to ThistleRadio